felias-fogg/dw-link/docs/manual.md

 * The voltage should not be changed during a debug session
 * The CKDIV8 fuse should not be in the programmed state when running off a 128 kHz clock source

 The first issue is mitigated by dw-link erasing the chip when lock bits are set.
 This is not an industrial-strength solution, but it makes life easier because all UNO boards have their lock bits set initially.
 So, instead of explaining that the bits have to be cleared, it is just done automatically.

 Concerning resets, I had no problems reconnecting to the target when the target had been stopped asynchronously or by a breakpoint.
-The only problem was that the target would not stop at the hardware breakpoint after a reset, since this hardware breakpoint will be cleared by the reset.
+The only problem was that the target would not stop at the hardware breakpoint after a reset, since the reset will clear this hardware breakpoint.
 So, if you want to be sure to stop after a reset, place two different breakpoints in the startup routine.

-Changing the clock frequency is also not a problem since at each stop the debugger re-synchronizes with the target.
-Further, changing the supply voltage can be done, if you have level-shifting hardware in place.
+Changing the clock frequency is also not a problem since, at each stop, the debugger re-synchronizes with the target.
+Further, changing the supply voltage can be done if you have level-shifting hardware in place.
+It is still not something that is recommended.

 Finally, debugging at very low clock frequencies (32 kHz/8 = 4 kHz) is not impossible, but communication is extremely slow.
 I have implemented that mainly because of curiosity and to help you recover and switch to a higher frequency.

 ### 9.8 BREAK instructions in your program